rapidclue/express-starter/README.md

-# A Node JS starter template
+# An express.js starter template
 This repository is starter template for getting started with express and jest integration quickly.

 ### Installation